lucarammel/DatingMarket/IDEAS.md

 # New features

-- Add evolution of the numbers of swipes by day
+- Add evolution of the numbers of swipes by day based on match.
 - Add probability to see other users increasing if the other has seen you.
-- Increase performance of the market run (using dataframes ?)
-- Add a Participant class to gather all users